 Department of Transportation (DOT) Testing is $85 per test.

-The time it may take you at NMC Health Immediate Care clinics depends on how many people have walked in before you.
+The time it may take you at NMC Health Immediate Care depends on how many people have walked in before you.
 Typically, it will take 10 to 25 minutes to be seen.
 The length of your appointment will depend on the reason you’re being seen and if any tests need to be run.

-At our immediate care clinics, we employ physicians assistants (PAs) and advanced practice registered nurses (APRNs).
+At our immediate care clinic, we employ physicians assistants (PAs) and advanced practice registered nurses (APRNs).
 These are highly trained medical professionals that have the skills necessary to diagnose and treat any minor emergency or illness you may present.

 If you are having a medical emergency such as chest pain, shortness of breath or may have a broken bone, please call 911, visit the NMC Health Medical Center emergency department or closest emergency room.